Command line interfaces

 : If set toTrue

 the command will not raise an exception if the command fails.
-This can be useful if you want to run multiple commands and you do not want the whole process to stop if one of the commands fail.pty
+This can be useful if you want to run multiple commands and you do not want the whole process to stop if one of the commands fails.pty

 : If set toTrue